 To qualify for the CCIP Project, you must be planning to include infants and toddlers in your child care home, and complete the training program of 25 hrs. of Quality Improvement Training and 3 extracurricular activities (e.g. Toy Library visit, Licensed FCC home tour).

-Provider Connections is our monthly meeting of child care providers in Napa County.
+Early Learning Connections is our monthly meeting of child care providers and Family, Friends and Neighbors (FFN) caregivers in Napa County.
 Our service includes connecting providers to each other, professional development, workshops, trainings, quality support, and resources.
-During this gathering you will have the opportunity to:
+During the gatherings you will have the opportunity to:

 Network with other providers

-Share your ideas to help develop the plans for future Provider Connections
+Share your ideas to help develop the plans for future topics to cover.